 Pack Selection

-• When you choose to open a single pack, you’re presented with multiple packs circling around.
-This is purely an aesthetic interface and has no impact on probabilities.
+- You’re presented with multiple packs circling around.
+This is purely an aesthetic interface and has no impact on probabilities as the pack have exactly the same content.

-• Opening a pack backward has no incidence on probabilities.
+- By virtue of this, opening a pack backward or in any kind of fashion has no incidence on probabilities.

-• If you have enough resources, you can open 10 packs in one go.
+- If you have enough resources, you can open 10 packs in one go.
 This also has no effect on the following probabilities.
+Their content is of course unique.

 Card Selection